perevalovds/ofxFFmpegUtils/README.md

 Addon calls ffmpeg.exe and ffprobe.exe.

+perevalovds: removed many-threaded implementation and dependencies from ofxExternalProcess and ofxPoco.

 # Requirements

 * Windows 10 (will work on another OS, but reauires to change path to fmpeg binaries)